n-riesco/ijavascript/README.md

 ![Screenshot: Notebook Hello Sample](res/screenshot-notebook-hello.png)

-Please, refer to the [usage notes](doc/usage.md) for further details.
+Please, refer to the [usage notes](doc/tutorials/usage.md) for further details.

+## Documentation

+You can build the documentation for this package with the command `make jsdoc`.
+To run this command you'll need to install ipython on your system as it uses nb convert to convert ipython notebooks to html files.

 # Contributions